hmakelin/gisnav/docs/pages/developer_guide/integration/gis_server.rst

     of the service you are using and that it fits your planned use case.

-If you are fine with using maps for the :term:`KSQL` airport area only, then you can use the :ref:`provided Docker Compose mapserver service <List of services>`, otherwise follow these instructions to self-host a :term:`MapServer` instance:
+If you are fine with using maps for the :term:`KSQL` airport area only, then you can use the :ref:`provided Docker Compose mapserver service <Overview of services>`, otherwise follow these instructions to self-host a :term:`MapServer` instance:

 .. seealso::